 Kate Rosow Chrisman

-I am a freelance writer & editor based out of Minneapolis.
+I am a freelance writer & editor based out of Oakland/San Francisco.
 I write on the environment, energy, business, technology and finance.
 I spent over seven years in Greater China, with four of those years covering energy & the environment from Beijing.
 I was the media coordinator for a non-profit in DC that promoted the use of social and environmental criteria in investment decisions.

 I’ve written extensively on China’s burgeoning energy and environmental sectors.

 I was the researcher for Jeremy Haft’s book “All the Tea in China.”